iguessthislldo/opendds-devguide-converter/devguide/xtypes.rst

 * *Final* denotes a constructed type that can not add, remove, or reorder members,.
   This can be considered a non-extensible constructed type, with behavior similar to that of a type created before XTypes.

-Extensibility is set by the user in the IDL with the annotations: @appendable, @mutable, @final
+Extensibility is set by the user in the IDL with the annotations: ``@appendable``, ``@mutable``, ``@final``

 The default extensibility is Appendable.
 This default extensibility can be changed with the IDL compiler command line option --default-extensibility EXTENSIBILITY Where EXTENSIBILITY is "final", "appendable" or "mutable".

-Structs and unions are the only types which can use any of the extensibilies.
+Structs, unions, and enums are the only types which can use any of the extensibilities.

+The default extensibility for enums is “appendable” and is not governed by --default-extensibility.
+TypeObjects for received enums that do not set any flags are treated as a wildcard.

 Assignability
 =============